Spectral Methods in Microeconomics: Central Notions

-In network theory, the entries of $c^\top$ are called agents' (left-hand) \emph{eigenvector centralities} in the $M$ digraph.
+In network theory, the entries of $c^\top$ are agents' (left-hand) \emph{eigenvector centralities} in the $M$ digraph.
 The system of equations defining the eigenvector $c^\top$ says that node $i$'s centrality is a weighted sum of others' centralities, with $c_j$ contributing in proportion to the weight of the link from $j$ to $i$ in the digraph.

-Well before the models of behavior we are about to discuss were proposed, sociologists were interested in centralities $c_i$ satisfying \cref{eq:centrality} as a standalone measure of the importance, connectedness, or status of nodes in a network.
-The idea that ``the cool kids are the ones who receive respect from the cool kids'' is made plausible for many of us by memories of high school, and the centrality equation captures this fixed-point property in a linear form.
-Note that nothing anchors eigenvector centralities to any external source of node values; \cref{eq:centrality} contains no constant terms.
+Well before the models of behavior we are about to discuss were proposed, sociologists were interested in centralities $c_i$ satisfying \cref{eq:centrality} as intrinsically plausible indices of the importance, connectedness, or status of nodes in a network.
+The idea that ``the cool kids are the ones that the cool kids pay attention to'' is likely to be familiar from high school or elsewhere, and the centrality equation captures this fixed-point property in linear form.
+Nothing anchors eigenvector centralities to any external source of node values; \cref{eq:centrality} contains no constant terms.
 It might therefore seem possible to consistently assign centralities to satisfy the equation in many different ways.
-Remarkably, however, the Perron--Frobenius Theorem guarantees that relative eigenvector centralities are uniquely determined within a strongly connected component.
-We now turn to some implications of this fundamental result.
+Remarkably, however, in a strongly connected digraph these relative centralities are uniquely pinned down up to a common scale factor; this is the content of (3).